anniedaniel/nicar18-javascript/hello-javascript/hello-javascript.md

 ## Let's get started

-First thing's first, go to your finder and double-click on the `index.html` file.
+First thing's first, go to your finder and open up the `class` folder. double-click on the `index.html` file.
 It should open up into your web browser.

 Next, right click on your web browser and select `Inspect`.
 This will open your web console.
 Web consoles are super handy for debugging (it'll tell you exactly what and where your code went wrong) and you can even run JavaScript methods in there.